Art—B.A. Graphic Arts and Design

 ART 310Digital Illustration I3

-Non-Graphic Arts and Design Electives (Select 2 of the following Art courses outside of Graphic Arts and Design in consultation with a faculty advisor):6
+Non-Graphic Arts and Design Electives (Select 2 of the following Art courses outside of GA&D):6

 ART 214Drawing & Composition II3